 Welcome!
-I am a PhD student in Mechanical Engineering at Georgia Tech, currently working in the David Hu laboratory for biolocomotion.
+My name is Dr. Alexis Noel and I am a research engineer at the Georgia Tech Research Institute.
+From 2013 to 2018, I was a PhD student in Mechanical Engineering at Georgia Tech, studying biomechanics in the David Hu laboratory for biolocomotion.
 My primary focus is on adhesion and gripping with soft tissues.
-During the past 4 years, I have studied the driving mechanisms behind what makes frog tongues so sticky, how cats groom using sharp tongue spines, how earwax is a great dust collector and how sweating affects grip.
+During my PhD, I studied the driving mechanisms behind what makes frog tongues so sticky, how cats groom using sharp tongue spines, how earwax is a great dust collector and how sweating affects grip.
 My research is at the intersection of fluid mechanics, solid mechanics and biology.

 Life as a biomechanist is never dull.
 I have gotten to work with exotic frog species, hold a tiger tongue, measure dog earwax properties, and analyze cat videos for research.
 My long nights in the lab involve urging a frog to eat a cricket and stick its tongue out for the camera.
 I sometimes have to procure my experimental samples at a local supermarket, where cow and pig tongue are plentiful.
 Applying core mechanics principles to elucidate natures complex mechanisms is also half the fun!